Backup Minimalism

 Fig. 1: My life's work all in one place

-I have my images backed up in the form of dozens of CDs (mostly obsolete) and on a portable HD.
-But today I'm quite taken by the fact that I have all 150 of my keepers backed up on a single DVD.
+I have my images backed up in the form of dozens of CDs (mostly obsolete) and on portable HDs.
+But, in addition, I'm quite taken by the fact that I can have all 150 of my keepers backed up on a single DVD.
 I could also put all my writing, computer code, html, and guitar compositions on the same DVD ... and still have room to spare.
 That means my whole life's work weighs a few grams and could be slipped into a coat pocket ... very depressing! ;)

 Here's how I do that.
 Let's say I have an image that started life as a 35mm neg and was then scanned at 14bit x 4000 ppi.
 That's a 120 MB file.
 With layers and channels in PS but dumbed down to 8-bit for printing, that still typically between 100 and 250 MBs.
 Even my dSLR edits average perhaps 75 MB.

-What I do, however, is make a copy of each edit file, flatten it, add any adjustments I need for a specific printer + ink + paper combo and save that with a file name that tells me what printer, profile, and paper to use.
-This means that any time I need to re-print an image I don't need to do a series of test prints to get everything just right again.
-But on top of that I don't save these print masters as PSD or TIFF but as JPEG level 12.
-I've yet to see any degradation in an image from 8-bit uncompressed to JPEG level 12; but the file size averages at 24 MB compared to 37 MB for a flattened PSD.
+What I do, however, is make a copy of each edit file, flatten it, and save as PSD or TIFF but as JPEG level 11.
+I've yet to see any degradation in an image from 8-bit uncompressed to JPEG level 11; but the file size averages about 1/3 compared to even a flattened PSD or TIFF.